fabricjs/fabricjs.github.io/src/content/docs/getting-started/index.md

 description: 'Getting started with FabricJS'
 ---

-import {version} from 'fabric'

-In this guide, we'll get started with the basics of FabricJS

 ## Installation

 FabricJS can be made available via following approaches as suited by your project